indygreg/mozilla-build-analyzer/README.rst

     $ virtualenv my_virtualenv
     $ source my_virtualenv/bin/activate

+    # We need to install numpy manually because of an issue with
+    # setuptools.
+    $ pip install numpy

     $ python setup.py develop

 Next, you'll need to get a Cassandra instance running.
 If you already have